Shoulder problems can cause a range of symptoms including pain, stiffness and weakness.

 - a trip or fall

-As you get older, normal wear and tear can cause your shoulder problem to flare-up now and again, often for no reason.
+As you get older, normal age-related changes can cause your shoulder problem to flare-up now and again, often for no reason.

 Can this cause problems anywhere else?